- How do you type with so few keys?

 separately.
 When you place your order, select "partial kit" and

-note in the bottom of the shipping field that you want a Cherry
+note in the comments field that you want a Cherry

 case in your kit with no switches or caps.